Rajeev-Garg1/PRODIGY_WD_01/README.md

 # PRODIGY_WD_01
-Landing page with the help of html, css
+Landing page, about_us page, contact page created with the help of html, css